aneoconsulting/ArmoniK/README.ON-PREMISE-WINDOWS.md

    make apply-dotnet-local-runtime
    ```

-# Running an example workload <a name="running-an-example-workload"></a>
+# Running an example application <a name="running-an-application-workload"></a>
-In the folder [mock_computation](./examples/workloads/dotnet5.0/mock_computation), you will find the code of the
+In the folder [applications/ArmonikSamples](./applications/ArmonikSamples), you will find the code of the .NET 5.0 Armonik samples.
-.NET 5.0 program mocking computation.

 We will use a kubernetes Jobs to submit one execution of this .NET program.
-The communication between the job
-and the grid are implemented by a client in folder [./examples/client/python](./examples/client/python).
+The communication between the job and the grid are implemented by a client in folder [applications/ArmonikSamples/Client](./applications/ArmonikSamples/Client).

 1. Run the following command to launch a kubernetes job:
    ```bash